The Energy Assistance Program helps pay energy bills for eligible Minnesotans

 How does the program work?

-Payments for energy and water bills are sent directly to the household’s utility company or to a provider of fuel like propane, fuel oil or wood.
-Initial benefits average $500 per household and can be up to $1,400.
+Payments for energy bills are sent directly to the household’s energy company or to a provider of fuel like propane, fuel oil or wood.
+Initial benefits average $550 per household and can be up to $1,400, depending on household income and fuel costs.

 Minnesota’s Energy Assistance Program is federally funded and administered by the Department of Commerce, which works with local service providers throughout the state.